DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Federated identity management systems can be hosted on-premises, in the cloud, or in a combination of the two as a hybrid system.
 Hybrid federation e.g occurs where authentication occurs on-premises and services are provided through a federated identity service in the cloud
     - Upon implementing a cloud-based federation for identity sharing, individuals will typically use their existing 📝normal account credentials to log in.
 This is facilitated by the federation service, which allows for the secure sharing of identities across different systems and providers.
 - 5.2.7 Credential management systems
-    - **Credential management systems**: provide storage space for usernames and password
+    - 📁**Credential management systems**: provide storage space for usernames and password
         - e.g. web browsers that remember usernames and passwords for visited sites
     - The World Wide Web Consortium (W3C) published the Credential Management Level 1 API as a working draft in January 2019, which many browsers have adopted
     - Credential management systems offer features like password management, multi-factor authentication to retrieve passwords, logging, audit, and password rotation capabilities.
     - Some federated identity management solutions use the Credential Management API, allowing web apps to implement SSO using a federated identity provider
         - e.g. using your Google or Facebook account to sign into Zoom
 - 5.2.8 Singe Sign On (SSO)
-    - **Single Sign-On (SSO)**: a centralized access control technique allowing a subject to be authenticated once on a system and access multiple resources without authenticating again
+    - 📁**Single Sign-On (SSO)**: a centralized access control technique allowing a subject to be authenticated once on a system and access multiple resources without authenticating again
     - 🚡Advantages of using SSO include:
         - reduces the number of passwords that users need to remember, and they are less likely to write them down
         - eases administration by reducing the number of accounts